jessepav/lacygoill-wiki-backup/vim/autocmd.md

+# How to write the quantifier “0 or 1” in the pattern of an autocmd?

+    {foo,}bar

+This should match `foobar` or just `bar`.

 # Which pitfall should I avoid when installing a fire-once autocmd?

 If a command fails before the removal of the autocmd, the latter may not be performed.